 To grow is to be nourished in our deepest inner person.
 We believe that God has clearly prescribed how we as the Church must facilitate that nourishment: through Word, Sacrament, and Prayer.

-Our Worship of God Join us Sunday mornings at 10:00 as we gather in the beautiful chapel of Heritage Funeral Homes.
+Our Worship of God Join us on Sunday at 10:00am and 5:00pm as we gather in the beautiful chapel of Heritage Funeral Homes.
 The worship service is a time for us to come together as a community to learn, be encouraged, and to be challenged by God’s Word and most importantly to glorify God.
-There are two reasons why man worships God.
-Man worships…
+There are two reasons why man worships God.…